-As of December 31, 2006, we have eight full-time employees, including Steve H. Kanzer, our co-founder, Chairman and CEO and Dr. Charles Bisgaier, our President.
-We have also engaged regulatory consultants to advise us on our dealings with the FDA.
-We intend to recruit certain key executive officers, including a vice president of finance, a vice president of regulatory affairs, and other key executive officers.
+As of December 10, 2007, we have 25 full-time employees.
+We have also engaged regulatory consultants to advise us on our dealings with the FDA and other foreign regulatory authorities.
+We intend to recruit certain key executive officers, including a Chief Financial Officer.
 Our future performance will depend in part on our ability to successfully integrate newly hired executive officers into our management team and our ability to develop an effective working relationship among senior management.

-Certain of our officers, directors, (including Mr. Stergis, our Vice Chairman & former Chief Operating Officer and Dr. Rudick, our Chief Medical Officer) scientific advisors, and consultants serve as officers, directors, scientific advisors, or consultants of other biopharmaceutical or biotechnology companies.
+Certain of our officers, directors, (including Mr. Stergis, our Vice Chairman of the Board and former Chief Operating Officer, Dr. Rudick, a director and former Chief Medical Officer, Jeffrey Kraws, a director and former VP of Business Development, Jeffrey Wolf, a director, and Dr. Kuo, a director) scientific advisors, and consultants serve as officers, directors, scientific advisors, or consultants of other biopharmaceutical or biotechnology companies which might be developing competitive products to ours.
+None of our directors or officers, are obligated under any agreement or understanding with us to make any additional products or technologies available to us.
+Similarly, we can give no assurances, and we do not expect and stockholders should not expect, that any biomedical or pharmaceutical product or technology identified by any of our directors or affiliates in the future would be made available to us.

 We can expect this to also be the case with personnel that we engage in the future.
 We can give no assurances that any such other companies will not have interests that are in conflict with our interests.